UMass-MRRL/raspberry-pic-gopack/README.md

 # RaspberryPIC GoPack

 The GoPack is a universal control/driver pack meant for rapid prototyping of mechatronic systems.
-It houses a **Raspberry Pi Version 2 Model B**, 16 bit dsPIC33F microcontroller, and has various analog and digital inputs and outputs.
-Programming the GoPack is done in **MATLAB Simulink version 2015b**, and sent wirelessly through the WLAN to the Raspberry Pi.
+It houses a **Raspberry Pi Version 3 Model B**, 16 bit dsPIC33F microcontroller, and has various analog and digital inputs and outputs.
+Programming the GoPack is done in **MATLAB Simulink version 2017b**, and sent wirelessly through the WLAN to the Raspberry Pi.

-Note: Currently does not work for MATLAB versions 2016a and later due to changes in the Simulink build format.

-Last updated: 02/23/2017
+Last updated: 10/23/2017

 ## Raspberry Pi Setup:

 ### 1) Installing support packages: (for starting from scratch)
 The RaspberryPi boots off of an SD card with the MATLAB Support Package and operating system installed.
 The MATLAB support packages and are downloaded in MATLAB, and written to the Pi with a USB SD reader/writer.
 All remaining programming is done over wifi.
 The package can be found in MATLAB under Add-Ons drop-down.
 Choose install from internet, choose Raspberry Pi, check all packages available for Pi, and follow the instructions.
 You will be guided to install your micro SD card in the USB card reader, and install the Rapberry Pi OS “Raspbian” with Matlab support packages for the appropriate Pi model.
-The latest version of GoPack uses Pi 2 Model B.
+The latest version of GoPack uses Pi 3 Model B.

-.
-### 2) Booting the Pi up:
+When installing the Raspbian image onto the SD Card, if you follow the MATLAB Hardware Support walkthrough all the way through, then you can set up WiFi and SSH access.
+The Pi 3 Model B has built-in WiFi capabilities.
+The SSH access has pi as the user and raspberry as the default password.

-Before booting the GoPack, install the SD card that you installed the Raspbian OS on connect any USB peripherals that will be needed before booting so that the RaspberryPi recognizes them.
-Boot the Pi by plugging in a micro USB power source.
+This requires booting the Pi up.
+This is done by inserting the SD card that contains the Raspbian OS, connecting any additional peripherals (none required), and plugging in a micro USB power source.

-### 3) WLAN setup:
-The easiest way to set up a WLAN is to use a router connected to the PC used for MATLAB.
-You must boot the RaspberryPi with a mouse, keyboard, WIFI dongle and HDMI monitor to set up the WLAN to connect automatically.
-Have the PC hosting MATLAB connected to the router, and the router to the main ethernet.
-In the Pi Rasbian OS, select Menu>Preferences>Wifi Configuration.
-Here you setup your network.
-Scan for Networks and choose the WLAN that the main PC is connected to.
-Double click, enter the password security key and click Add then close the scan window.
-In wpa_gui click connect.
-It should connect at this time.
-Make note of the following: SSID, BSSID, and IP address.

-Once the connection is setup, the following boot ups are done with only the peripherals needed, and it should connect to the WLAN automatically.
-For the GoPack, all you need is the wifi dongle.
-Now shutdown the Pi by going to Menu.
-When the green light on the PI stops flashing, unplug the keyboard and monitor, and reboot by disconnecting and connecting the micro USB power source.
+Make note of the IP address that was assigned to the Pi 3.

-### 4) Connecting to Pi with SSH from the main computer:
+### 2) Connecting to Pi with SSH from the main computer:
 Now on the PC, you need to be able to log in via SSH to have access to the Pi command prompt over the WLAN.
 Here you can download an executable called “Putty” to do so. http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
 Save the executable in an accessible location, you will use it frequently.
 Run Putty.
 Click connection on the tree, and change “Seconds between keepalives” to 30 in order to keep the connection from timing out.
 Click Session in the tree, type in the IP address, highlight defaulty and save.
 You can now click open, and it will save the IP for next time.
 If you get a security alert, click yes.
 The default username and password are pi and raspberry (note the password will not show in the command window).

-### 5) Installing GPIO Interface Library wiringPi
+### 3) Installing GPIO Interface Library wiringPi
 The driver blocks used for PWM, ADC and Encoder inputs use the library called wiringPi www.wiringpi.com.
 To install wiringPi, git must first be installed.
+The standard image that MATLAB uses for Pi 3 already contains git.

+To check if your image contains git, simply type "git" and see if you receive a help message, or an error.
+If you receive an error:
 Boot the Pi and establish a SSH connection.
 Type:

 `sudo apt-get install git-core`